Strike, protests mark International Women's Day in Spain

 "Only with feminism will we end violence against women and achieve real equality," he said.

-Spanish media is awash with stories about women's rights and gender inequality.

-On Thursday, the national police force announced it was working on a "non-sexist language guide for its agents."
+Even the national police force joined in, announcing Thursday it was working on a "non-sexist language guide for its agents".

 - Dissenting voices -